DoctorBloxxa/DiX/README.md

 There's also the fact that this is expected to be run at a security context 2 (LocalScript).

 Roblox's scrollingframe starts getting laggy once there's a lot of loaded items.
 I can't do much about it.

-I also considered adding a watchdog so you can play while it's loading children.
-However, I'm not sure about race conditions and requires further testing.